akshayshivatare1010/DataEase_Assigment/README.txt

 to automatic just run the EXECUTE named Shell Script (Check amd modify Permissions if not able to run command is chmod ugo+rwx <Filename>)

-For the Reference Jupyter notebook Snaps(Screenshot) are provided
+Note:For the Reference Jupyter notebook Snaps(Screenshot) are provided